tangly-team/tangly-os/readme.md

 ## Contribution

-You are welcome to contribute to the project with pull requests on Bitbucket.
+You are welcome to contribute to the product with pull requests on Bitbucket.
 You can download the source files from the [bitbucket git repository](https://bitbucket.org/tangly-team/tangly-os.git).
 Build  the library with the provided gradle configuration file.